corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 * `issuer` - the issuer of the voucher
 * `holder` - the current owner of the voucher

+In the class, you need to implement a method to populate the `participants` list of the state.
+This indicates the participant who will store the state.

-After adding these variables, your code should look like this:
+After adding these features, your code should look like this:

 ```kotlin
 package net.corda.missionMars.states